HGTC's OCEANS is designed to help new students make a successful transition to college.

 Where can my student go for extra academic help?

-The Student Success and Tutoring Center (SSTC) provides free tutorial assistance in many subjects including math, English, computer technology, biology, and more.
-There is also a Writing Center on each campus to assist students with papers.
-Students can also access Smarthinking, a 24-hour online tutorial service at no charge.
+The Student Success and Tutoring Center (SSTC) provides free academic coaching assistance in many subjects including math, English, computer technology, nursing, biology, and more.
+There is also a Writing Center on each campus to assist students with the writing process.
+Students can also access SMARTHINKING, a 24-hour online academic assistance service at no charge.

 Are there computers on campus that my student can use?